bavlybibo/geotrace-forensics/README.md

 ## Windows Notes

-- `run_windows.bat` and `setup_windows.bat` create a project-local temporary directory to avoid the common Windows TEMP/TMP issue.
+- `setup_windows.bat` and `run_windows.bat` are used for streamlined local setup.
-- OCR support is optional. `pytesseract` is listed in `requirements.txt`, but full OCR functionality also requires **Tesseract OCR** to be installed and available on system PATH.
+- OCR support is optional.
+If your build depends on it, install **Tesseract OCR** and make sure it is available on system PATH.
-- If OCR is unavailable, the application still runs and reports that OCR support is missing instead of failing silently.
+- If OCR is unavailable, the application should still degrade gracefully instead of failing silently.

-### If Windows still reports a TEMP / TMP problem
+If Windows reports a TEMP or TMP issue, run:

-Run:

 ```powershell
 fix_windows_temp.bat
 ```

-Then open a **new terminal** and run setup again.
+Then open a new terminal and run setup again.

 ---

-## Design Notes
+## Design Philosophy

 This project intentionally separates **structural validation** from **origin certainty**.

 That means:

 - **Verified** does not automatically prove legal authenticity or provenance
-- **Partial** can still be useful evidence with limited parser or metadata support
+- **Partial** can still be useful evidence with limited parser support
-- **Review Required** signals that the analyst should manually inspect or corroborate the record
+- **Review Required** means the analyst should inspect and corroborate the record manually

-This makes the tool more realistic for teaching and investigation workflows.
+This makes the project more realistic for digital-forensics teaching, demos, and case workflows.

 ---

-## Roadmap Ideas
+## Roadmap

-Some strong next-step upgrades for the project:
+Strong next upgrades for the repository could include:

-- real UI screenshots inside the README gallery
+- real UI screenshots in the README gallery
-- richer map intelligence and external geospatial enrichment
+- richer geo intelligence and stronger map enrichment
-- stronger evidence-comparison workspace
+- a deeper evidence comparison workspace
-- clearer explainability cards for scoring decisions
+- explainability cards for scoring decisions
 - case templates for different investigation scenarios
 - plugin-style import and export extensions

 ---

-## Status
+## Ideal Use Cases

-This repository currently contains:

-- the desktop application source
+GeoTrace Forensics X is well-suited for:

+- digital forensics coursework
+- graduation project demonstrations
-- demo evidence for walkthroughs
+- media evidence review
+- timestamp reconstruction exercises
-- tests for core workflows
+- duplicate discovery workflows
-- batch files for Windows setup and run
-- PyInstaller packaging support
+- GPS-based media correlation
+- analyst report generation

 ---